zzox/ngxmas/README.md

 ### Quick start

-1. Open the app in two browsers.
+1. Open the app in two browser windows.
 2. If not running the signaling locally, use the herokuapp url.
 3. Connect.
 (Z in menu)
 4. In one browser, create a room (Z).
 In the other, join the room (X).